Parents' Guide to The Piano

 Our review:

-Writer/director Jane Campion's The Piano is a poetic film, rich with metaphor, recurring visual motifs, and a masterful score by Michael Nyman.
-Watching this film for its story alone may leave many viewers wanting.
-The true core of the film is the impressionistic rendering of the sexual awakening of the repressed Ada at the hands of George Baines.
+Writer/director Jane Campion's poetic film is rich with metaphor, recurring visual motifs, and a masterful score by Michael Nyman.
+Watching The Piano for its story alone may leave many viewers wanting, though.
+The true core of the film is the impressionistic rendering of the sexual awakening of the repressed Ada at the hands of George.
 The pace is slow, as time is taken to focus on the lush scenery of the New Zealand forest and the elaborate clothing and decorations marking the time period and its conservatism.

 Movie Details